AustinWise/austinwise.github.com/input/posts/2007-08-25-url-reservation-modifer.md

 ![](/images/UrlAclModifer.png)

-<a href="https://archive.codeplex.com/?p=UrlReservation">Download the binaries and the source code at CodePlex.</a>
+<a href="https://github.com/AustinWise/UrlAclModifier">Download the source code at GitHub.</a>